rgriebl/brickstore/README.md

 [Official releases](https://github.com/rgriebl/brickstore/releases)

-[Development builds](https://github.com/rgriebl/brickstore/actions) These are only accessible when logged in (this is a Github limitation).
+[Development builds](https://github.com/rgriebl/brickstore/actions) - these are only accessible when logged in (this is a GitHub limitation).

 Installation
 ============
-Please note: the installers are **not** digitally signed, so both Windows and macOS will complain and you will have to jump through some hoops on installation (getting the necessary signing certiciates would cost around 200 EUR/year).
+Please note: the installers are **not** digitally signed, so both Windows and macOS will complain and you will have to jump through some hoops on installation (getting the necessary signing certificates would cost around 200 EUR/year).
 These unblocking procedures are necessary on each update you install!

 #### Windows